Rangers vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has picked up at least one hit in four games in a row.
-In his last five games he is hitting .304 with a double and a walk.
+- Arraez hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .348 with a double.

 Arraez Recent Games